StanislavSava/Compire-Necronomicon/README.md

 }
 ```

-4. We’re using function declaration for handlers, const declarations for immutable variables and let declaration for mutable variables.
+4. We’re using function declaration for functions, const declarations for immutable variables and let declaration for mutable variables.
 ```
 //handler
 function onClick(e) {